jamesjackson/jamesjackson.github.io/_posts/2016-09-03-drone-lte-part3.md

 mavproxy.py --master=127.0.0.1:14550 --out /dev/ttyGS0
 {% endhighlight %}

-The cloud GCS should now have control of Solo via LTE !
+The CCS should now have control of Solo via LTE !